-The focus is on optimizing fitness preparation and to begin to specialize in ice hockey.
+The focus is on optimizing begin to specialize in ice hockey.
 Training should be individualized to the athlete's particular needs in skill development, mental preparation, fitness and recovery.
-During this stage, recovery.
-During this stage, training volume will increase, as does training intensity.
-Competitions become more important and the focus shifts to performance.
+During this stage. training volume will increase. as does training intensity. important and the focus shifts to performance.
 Training will stress the development of position specific technical and tactical skills under competitive conditions.
-Mental skills that contribute to performance are also emphasized. also emphasized
+Mental skills that contribute to performance are also emphasized.

-18 & Under (Midget) & 19 & Under (Female): 200 ice sessions 5-6 ice sessions per week 80 minute ice sessions Combined and separate practices for team/position 10 month training calenda 18 skaters and 2 goalies 130-140 quality practices 60 games
+18 & Under (Midget) & 19 & Under (Female):

+200 ice sessions 5-6 ice sessions per week 80 minute ice sessions Combined and separate practices for team/position 10 month training calendar 18 skaters and 2 goalies 130-140 quality practices